johannschopplich/nuxt-prepare/docs/guide/getting-started.md

 ## Step 3: Set Up Prepare Scripts

 By default, `nuxt-prepare` will look for a `server.prepare.ts` file in your project root.
-To run synchronous or asynchronous code before Nuxt starts, create a file handler and export a default function:
+To run synchronous or asynchronous code when Nuxt builds your app, create a file handler and export a default function:

 ```ts
 // `server.prepare.ts`